auth0/docs/articles/compliance/gdpr/features-aiding-compliance/data-minimization.md

 ## Use account linking

-Every time a user uses a connection to log in to your application, a user profile is created if it doeasn't already exist.
+Every time a user uses a connection to log in to your application, a user profile is created if it doesn't already exist.
 Note that this is per connection.

 To better understand this, consider the following scenario.
 Your application offers three different options for signup:
 - sign up with email/password